Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 Law enforcement and legislators took notice of the issue, put new regulations in place, and created task forces designed to stem the flow of prescription drug diversion and illegal distribution in 2010.
 All drug overdose deaths dropped 18% between 2010 and 2012.6

-While prescription drug overdoses dropped however, heroin overdoses spiked 67% in Palm Beach County from 2011 to 2013.3 Heroin may be a substitute for other opioids, such oxycodone and hydrocodone, which are both prescription narcotics.
+While prescription drug overdoses dropped, heroin overdoses spiked 67% in Palm Beach County from 2011 to 2013.3 Heroin may be a substitute for other opioids, such oxycodone and hydrocodone, which are both prescription opioids.

 In the first half of 2018, heroin was found in the systems of 79 people who had passed away and was noted as the cause of death in 48 deaths.7 Fentanyl, which can be 100 times more potent than morphine and is highly addictive, was responsible for the deaths of 278 people in Palm Beach County in 2018.8

-Most of the prescription opioid abusers (80% of those in treatment for opioid abuse treatment) and heroin abusers (90% of individuals treated for heroin abuse) in Palm Beach County are injecting the drugs, however, which increases all potential health risks associated with drug abuse.3
+Most prescription opioid misuse, as well as heroin use, is intravenous —80% of those in treatment for prescription opioid addiction, and 90% of individuals treated for heroin addiction —which increases all potential health risks associated with drug use.3

-South Florida is considered to be the primary entry point for all South American heroin coming into the United States.9
+While South Florida is considered to be the primary entry point for all South American heroin coming into the United States, 9 the biggest drug threat in Palm Beach today, according to the Palm Beach Sheriff’s Office, is cocaine coming in from Mexico and South America.9

-Cocaine overdose deaths in the first six months of 2014 in West Palm Beach, the largest city in Palm Beach County, ranked third in the state of Florida, with 71 overdose fatalities involving the illicit drug.10
+In 2019, cocaine was the second most commonly cited substance resulting in overdose deaths in Florida.
+In 2014 in West Palm Beach, the largest city in Palm Beach County, ranked third in the state of Florida, with 71 overdose fatalities involving the illicit drug.10

 Marijuana is also locally grown in the more rural areas of Southeastern Florida, and hydroponic grow operations have expanded in recent years.
 Florida is now second only to California as a national producer of indoor-grown marijuana.9